-This policies and procedures manual outlines the operational framework for the implementation of the Infrastructure and Public Facilities Program (the Program), administered by County of Maui Office of Recovery (County OOR) in response to the Hawai'i Wildfires (Maui Wildfires), DR-4724-HI.
-The purpose of this document is to provide clear, consistent guidance to program staff, partners, and stakeholders on the administration of the Infrastructure and Public Facilities Program ensuring compliance with applicable federal, state, and local requirements.
+This policies and procedures manual outlines the operational framework for the implementation of the Mitigation Program (the Program), administered by the County of Maui Office of Recovery in response to the Hawai'i Wildfires (Maui Wildfires), DR-4724-HI.
+The purpose of this document is to provide clear, consistent guidance to program staff, partners, and stakeholders on the administration of the Mitigation Program ensuring compliance with applicable federal, state, and local requirements.
 It is intended to serve as a reference for those involved in program delivery and oversight, including case managers, contractors, subrecipients, and auditors.